-System Average Interruption Duration Index ("SAIDI") - Defective Equipment
+• System Average Interruption Duration Index ("SAIDI") - Defective Equipment

 As a common industry measure of the average duration of distribution system outages, SAIDI reflects how quickly power is restored following power outages (for all customers during the reporting period).
 SAIDI - Defective Equipment reports the average duration of customer interruptions attributable to causes such as equipment failures due to deterioration from age or environmental conditions.
 Performance on this metric reflects the health of the distribution system and Toronto Hydro's efforts to renew the grid.

-In 2021, performance was 0.36 Hours, which is aligned with the previous year.
+In 2023, performance was 0.25 Hours, which is an improvement over the 2022 result of 0.34 Hours.

-• System Average Interruption Frequency Index ("SAIFI") - Defective Equipment
+System Average Interruption Frequency Index ("SAIFI") - Defective Equipment